sanjay-ks23/sanjay-ks23.github.io/_posts/2025-10-04-Villareal vs Real Madrid.md

 The build-up from the wings has been great, but nothing from the middle.
 Arda needs to move across the middle channels and not to the right wing.

 I have a doubt, since the start of the season, have we scored in the first 25 mins?
 I think Ceballos has an agenda to play the ball forward.
 Just look at this dudes first touches, man, he seriously cannot take a touch (I am talking about the Argentine shit  if you didn't know).
 Why does it look slow in the middle of the pitch?
-I don't want our first goal in a game to be a penalty at least for this game.
+I don't want our first goal in a game to be a penalty, at least for this game.

 Courtois, what a legend!!!!
-just one single pass through the middlle and our entire team is undone.and in justa few mins the same thing happens again, we push way to high and a lot of numbers up the pitch and dont really use them even as a decoy. we are taking the game by the scruff of the neck.
+Just one single pass through the middle and our entire team is undone.
+And in just a few minutes, the same thing happens again, we push way too high and a lot of numbers up the pitch and don't really use them even as a decoy.
+We are taking the game by the scruff of the neck.

-The chance missed by villareal is a cllassic case of what happens when you have  time in front of goal.
+The chance missed by Villareal is a classic case of what happens when you have  time in front of goal.

 There is not a lot to say in this game, and nt even tactically.